pulkitsujaan/pulkitsujaan/README.md

 - 👋 Hi, I’m @pulkitsujaan
-- 👀 I’m interested in Programming adn Robotics
+- 👀 I’m interested in Programming and Robotics
 - 🌱 I’m currently learning ML
 - 📫 How to reach me --- dm me on insta @pulkitsujaan
 - Find me on YouTube ---- Pulkit Sujaan